stephengold/JmePower/README.md

         jcenter()
     }
     dependencies {
+        compile 'com.github.stephengold:JmePower:0.3.0'
+    }

+OR

+    repositories {
+        jcenter()
+    }
+    dependencies {
-        compile 'com.github.stephengold:LemurPower:0.2.0'
+        compile 'com.github.stephengold:LemurPower:0.3.0'
         runtime 'org.codehaus.groovy:groovy-jsr223:3.0.7'
     }

 ### Instantiate and attach an AppState

+For an application that don't use Lemur, instantiate a `JmeLoadingState`.
+For an application that uses Lemur, instantiate a `LemurLoadingState`.

-The `LemurLoadingState` constructor takes an array of objects to be preloaded into the application's asset cache.
+The `AppState` constructor takes an array of objects to be preloaded into the application's asset cache.
 If there are none, the array can be empty.